martinRenou/ipywidgets/packages/schema/messages.md

 }
 ```

-The kernel side of the widget should immediately send an `states` message with all widgets states:
+The kernel side of the widget should immediately send an `update_states` message with all widgets states:

 ```
 {
   'comm_id' : 'u-u-i-d',
   'data' : {
-    'method': 'states',
+    'method': 'update_states',
     'states': {
       <widget1 u-u-i-d>: <widget1 state>,
       <widget2 u-u-i-d>: <widget2 state>,